minqwq/pixelart-logo/README.md

 If you like someone logo, click ''star'' :)
 Wanna else logo? send email to minqwq723897@outlook.com and provide some features of this logo(Example:nano   ctrl+x   ctrl+s/archlinux   pacman   aur   keep simplify), if you can, please send that logo picture, i will try to draw that
 **^^^ If i didn't reply your message, please wait a few time, i dont have much time**
-im Live in china(Time zone:GMT+8), So maybe your request will be reply in night
+Im live in china(Time zone:GMT+8), So maybe your request will be reply in night

 # QA